Phillip Morris, PhD

 Biographical Information

 Dr. Morris is an Assistant Professor and past Program Director for the Office of Veteran and Military Affairs.
 He earned his Ph.D. in Higher Education Administration from the University of Florida, after serving eight years in the Army and National Guard.
 Dr. Morris' research focuses on veteran and military student success, access to higher education, and advancing instructional outcomes.
 He teaches courses on program development, assessment, and measurement.
-Dr. Morris has published in journals such as Community College Review and Institutional Research Applications and has been a reviewer for The Journal of Higher Education.
+Dr. Morris has published in journals such as Community College Review, Journal of Continuing Higher Education, and The Journal of American College Health.

 Education